 Pigs communicate with a variety of grunts and squeaks.
 A short grunt, a longer growl and a loud roar will warn other pigs of approaching danger, according to the San Diego Zoo.
 The pigs' primary defense is speed, but when cornered, their tusks can be formidable weapons.
 Their lower tusks can get to be about 3 inches long (7 cm) and are razor sharp.

-Sulawesi warty pigs are listed as “near threatened”; bearded pigs, Palawan bearded pigs and Philippine warty pigs are “vulnerable”; Javan warty pigs are “endangered”; and Visayan warty pigs are “critically endangered.”
-Hunting and habitat loss are cited as the causes of declining populations in these species.
+Although wild boar populations are generally not considered endangered, there are several species under threat.
+Sulawesi warty pigs (Sus celebensis) and Palawan bearded pigs (Sus ahoenobarbus) are listed as "near threatened"; Philippine warty pigs (Sus philippensis) are "vulnerable"; Javan warty pigs (Sus verrucosus) are "endangered"; and Visayan warty pigs are "critically endangered."
+Hunting and habitat loss are cited as the causes of declining populations in these species, according to the IUCN.

 This article was updated on Oct.
 5, 2018 by Live Science Senior Writer, Mindy Weisberger.